 The Intel Core i9 9900K is simply the fastest gaming processor that you can buy.
-That’s not really in dispute, but, while that is the aim for Intel’s top CPU, we’re almost at a point where being ‘the fastest’ is no longer as relevant a boast as it once was.
+That’s not really in dispute, but, while that is the aim for Intel’s top CPU, we’re almost at a point where being ‘the fastest’ is no longer as relevant a boast as it once was, especially with AMD’s Ryzen 3000 chips breathing down its silicon neck.

 Intel released a Core i9 processor into both the mobile and high-end desktop markets in the last generation, but the middle-ground mainstream processors were left with the Core i7 sitting at the top of the CPU tech tree.
-No more, with the launch of the Core i9 9900K Intel has not only added a new high-end tier to its mainstream desktop range, it has also added another pair of cores to the refreshed Coffee Lake lineup.
+No more, with the launch of the Core i9 9900K Intel not only added a new high-end tier to its mainstream desktop range, it also added another pair of cores to the refreshed Coffee Lake lineup.

-Yes, Intel has finally caught up in the core-count stakes to AMD’s disruptive Ryzen processors.
+Yes, Intel has finally caught up in the core-count stakes to AMD’s disruptive Ryzen processors… until the next generation pushes ahead again.
 After rushing the six-core Coffee Lake chips out at the tail end of last year it’s now following up with the eight-core, 16-thread Core i9 CPU so that it can dominate both in the gaming performance, as well as multi-threaded metrics.

 But, unlike previous generations where the extra cores came into the top tier and drove prices down on the lower-spec chips, the Core i9 9900K has come in above them all, like some processing colossus, with a price tag to match its new specs list.
 And that makes it a tough chip to love.